open-aac/openaac.org/developers.md

     padding: 15px 10px;
   }
 </style>
+<h2>Current OpenAAC Projects</h2>
+Below are some of the development projects being considered or worked on for OpenAAC.
+If any of these strike your fancy, please reach out in our chat channel for more information on how you can contribute.

+- Additional documentation/developer supporst at <a href="https://opensymbols.org">opensymbols.org</a>
+- Additional language datasets for the <a href="https://tools.openaac.org/inflections/inflections.html">Language Model</a>
+- Generative AI for picture symbol library
+- On-device next-gen speech output
+- <a href="https://docs.google.com/document/d/1ZJAt1JkpXcHgazEkWMFxxD_l117eD21p1uEFLMqjrjA/edit?usp=sharing">AAC Effort Score</a> summative metric, and support for additional popular libraries
+- Anonymized AAC usage data processing and reporting
+- Quantitative data output on knAAC Awards results
+- Mobile plugins to support AAC Shim functionality

 <h2>Developing AAC Apps</h2>
 <a href="/considerations"><img src="/images/considerations.png" style='max-width: 300px; border-left: 5px solid #a00; float: left; margin-right: 15px;'/></a>
 <p>